martinpihrt/OSPy-plugins/plugins/pressure_monitor/README.md

 * Check Send email with error:
   If checked send E-mail with error E-mail notification plugin sends E-mail with error.
   For this function required E-mail notification plugin with all setup in plugin.

+* Enable local logging:
+  Enable logging and graphing.

+* Check Enable SQL logging:
+  If checked enabled logging save measure value to SQL database.
+This option requires the Database Connector extension to be installed and configured.
+The button will delete the pressmonitor table from the database, thus deleting all saved data from this extension!
+This promotion is non-refundable!

 * Select filter for graph history
   Without limits